Car Scratch Repair Pens: Do They Really Work? [VIDEO]

 Car scratch repair pens are applicators that are filled with clear coat resin.
 This is basically the same resin that forms the outer layer of car paint.
 They claim to give professional results in a few easy steps; fill the scratch with clear coat, let the area dry, then buff or polish the surface.
 There are many brands such as Turtle Wax Scratch Repair Pen, Simoniz Fix it Pro Clear Coat Scratch Repair Pen and DuPont Pro Fusion Color.
 These pens cost around $10.

 What Do the Advertisements Claim?

 All car scratch repair pens are marketed as an effective, easy and inexpensive remedy for clear coat scratches.
-They are also said to work on all car paint colors.
-Both Turtle Wax and Simoniz pens contain a colorless pigment while the DuPont pen can be purchased in a variety of colors such as red, blue, silver, black and white.
-The professional results provided by these pens, they say, will save you from a very costly bill at an autobody shop.
+Supposedly, they should also work on all car paint colors.
+Both Turtle Wax and Simoniz pens contain a colorless pigment.
+Meanwhile, one can purchase the DuPont pen in a variety of colors such as red, blue, silver, black and white.
+The professional results provided by these pens, they say, will save you from a very costly bill at an auto body shop.
 But do car scratch repair pens really live up to these claims?

 Do These Pens Work?

 Using car scratch repair pens is not very easy when it comes to achieving precision.
 This is so because evenly filling up a scratch takes a steady hand and experience.
 Also, the width of the tip of the pen should be the right size.
 Because there is a good chance that the scratches you are dealing with are smaller than the pen tip, there will always be excess product that you need to buff.
 Also, the results are not very invisible as the advertisements claim.
 In fact, they can accentuate the scratch and make the area look messy.